The Insider Guide To Living In Malaga As An Expat

 Marbella real estate sales fluctuate between $4500-7000/4000-6000 €/m2, pricing villas into the multi-millions.
 This is one of the most popular areas for Golden Visa property investors who love the idea of buying a luxurious home on one of the most exclusive strips of land and getting Spanish residency as a bonus.

-If you have questions or need more information about your Golden Visa investment options in the area, contact us via our Advice page, we will be happy to help.
+If you have questions or need more information about your Golden Visa investment options in the area, contact us via our page on Residency and Citizenship.
+We will be happy to help.

 To understand how to purchase property safely and avoid fatal mistakes, read our Buying A Property In Spain guide.